ndmeiri/Panorific/README.md

 Naji Dmeiri

 - http://github.com/ndmeiri
-- najidmeiri.com

 ## License

-TTTAttributedLabel is available under the MIT license.
+Panorific is available under the MIT license.
 See the LICENSE file for more info.